About Us

 Annual salary is $39,000.00 ($CAN) with 4% vacation pay (equivalent to 10 paid vacation days).
 Residents are also eligible for 11 paid statutory holidays, one floater day to take as they wish, and they may take up to 5 paid educational days during their residency year.

 Formally scheduled, clinical supervision is provided for a minimum of four hours per week.
 There are other supervision experiences each week, which includes activities such as co-therapy, opportunities to learn more about psychology in the context of our professional identity, and participation in case conference weekly.
+Six supervision didactics are provided throughout the year specific to best practices with supervision and evidenced based supervision practice.

 At the start of each rotation, residents meet with their supervisor(s) to establish a formal, written supervision agreement in line with College of Psychologists of Ontario standards which covers the objectives of the rotation and the method(s) of supervision.
 Formal, written evaluations are completed at the mid-point and end of each major rotation.
 These include both an evaluation of the resident by the supervisor and an evaluation of the rotation and quality of training by the resident.
 Supervisors are also evaluated by the residents to ensure receptivity to resident feedback which supports ongoing growth, development, and reflection for our supervisors.